chriml/transcribe/README.md

 ---
 ## Backend API

-Send file to backend to get it transcribed.
+Send a file to backend to get it transcribed.

-HTTP Request Parmas:
+HTTP Request Params:

 ```
 URL: https://transcribe-test.fly.dev/uploadFull